Want to go to the Kelabit Highlands? Great! I spent a week up there trekking in the jungle and exploring the local culture.

 Bario has a population of 800.
 That gives you an idea of how remote it is.

 The first thing you will notice, apart from the surrounding mountains, is the peacefulness of where you are.

 Then you will start to meet the locals and find out how friendly the place is as well.
 The Kelabit are the main tribe of the region and are very cool.

 Smiles are everywhere.

-There really is something about reaching remote places, you will almost always find some of the nicest people you could meet anywhere.
+There really is something about travelling to remote places.
+You will almost always find some of the nicest people you could meet anywhere.

-I was pretty sure they called it prayer mountain not for the cross on top but to pray you don’t slide all the way down on your ass on the muddy, slippery slopes!
+I was pretty sure they called it prayer mountain not for the cross on top, but to pray you don’t slide all the way down on your ass on the slippery slopes.